 Coronavirus (CoV) infections are common in animals and humans.
 Some strains of CoV are zoonotic, meaning they can be transmitted between animals and humans, but many strains are not zoonotic.

 In December 2019, human cases of pneumonia of unknown origin were reported in Wuhan City, Hubei Province of China (People’s Rep. of).
-A new CoV was identified as the causative agent by Chinese Authorities.
+A new CoV was identified as the causative agent.
 Since then, human cases have been reported by almost all countries around the world and the COVID-19 event has been declared by the World Health Organization (WHO) to be a pandemic.

 The CoV which causes COVID-19 has been named as SARS-CoV-2 by the International Committee on Taxonomy of Viruses (ICTV); this is the scientific name.
-The virus may also be referred to as “the COVID-19 virus” or “the virus responsible for COVID-19”.
 COVID19 refers to the disease caused by the virus.

 Investigations are needed to find the source, to determine how the virus entered the human population, and to establish the potential role of animals in this disease.